 2. Make sure I cite more of the assigned readings for my next assignment

-The key to your table is to list all the assignment feedback you received on the left and provide space on the right for you to fill-in how you’d like to improve on that work for next time.
+The key to your table is to list all the assignment feedback you received on the left and provide space on the right for you to fill in how you’d like to improve on that work for next time.

 Brainstorm ways you can improve on the points your teacher wants you to improve on, and list all the ways you think you can do this.
 Aim also to link these changes to the next assessment, i.e: “In future assessments, I will…”

-In this way, you’re turning feedback into feed forward.
+In this way, you’re turning feedback into feed-forward.

 5. Find just Three Action Points (and One point for Praise)

 Sometimes there’s too much feedback to handle.
-If you’re looking at a piece of paper with big red marks scribbled up and down the margins, I recommend finding just three key points that you think you can work on – and put the rest aside for now.
+If you’re looking at a piece of paper with big red marks scribbled up and down the margins, I recommend finding just three key points that you think you can work on – and putting the rest aside for now.

-Here’s a few major ones to focus on in the beginning:
+Here are a few major ones to focus on in the beginning: